-Regent Leonard shaped the offer to Schaper that included his reinstatement as a full professor and $5,000 in reparations for the loss of his salary.
+Regent Leonard shaped the offer to Schaper that included his reinstatement as a full professor and $5,000 (about $105,000 in today’s dollars) in reparations for the loss of his salary.
 Schaper accepted the settlement but remained at the University of Oklahoma.
 The Board of Regents also accepted a resolution, now in the President Guy Stanton Ford era, that assured faculty academic freedom and due process.
 Professor Schaper subsequently left a bequest to the University of Minnesota’s Department of Political Science.

 The appointment of members of the Board of Regents brought the University of Minnesota into the limelight of Minnesota politics in the 1930s.
 Once again, Edward Nicholson’s conservative political activism attempted to shape the University of Minnesota in ways that appeared well outside his role as an administrator.
 That activism is revealed only in the Chase papers, and not in his own correspondence and papers.
 Nicholson concealed his activism, hiding it from public scrutiny.